kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-file-format.md

 #### VBar: X= Y= W= H= TOPIC= MIN= MAX= FGC= BGC= AGC=

-Draws a vertial bar, which is filled by the percentage of the topics content interpreted as a value between min and max.
+Draws a vertical bar, which is filled by the percentage of the topics content interpreted as a value between min and max.

  <img src="images/VBAR.png">